 By Marika Sboros

 Mistake or mischief?
-Did top scientists at Stellenbosch and Cape Town universities honestly make so many mistakes in a major study?
+Did top scientists at Stellenbosch and Cape Town universities make so many honest mistakes in their study?
 Did they really not know the Health Professions Council of SA (HPCSA) would use it to charge scientist Prof Tim Noakes?
-Or was there something a little more contrived behind their research?
+Or was there something more contrived behind their research?

 British obesity researcher Dr Zoë Harcombe asked those questions in her evidence-in-chief on day six of the HPCSA’s hearing against Noakes in Cape Town today.
 Harcombe is one of three expert witnesses for Noakes who have flown in from the UK, US and New Zealand.

 The public has dubbed them “Tim’s Angels”.
 There was nothing angelic about Harcombe’s takedown of the study known as the “Naudé Review”.
-Here’s what Harcombe had to say about it:
+Here’s what Harcombe said about it:

-The research in question is a systematic review and meta-analysis of 19 studies.
+The research is a systematic review and meta-analysis of 19 studies.
 The PLoS (Public Library of Science) One journal published it in 2014.

-Click here to read the full text of Low Carbohydrate versus Isoenergetic Balanced Diets for Reducing Weight and Cardiovascular Risk: A Systematic Review and Meta-Analysis.
+Click here to read the full text: Low Carbohydrate versus Isoenergetic Balanced Diets for Reducing Weight and Cardiovascular Risk: A Systematic Review and Meta-Analysis.